-Ethiopia is an extraordinary and complex origin, probably the most complex of all.
-It is also a diverse and dispersed place to work.
-One must invest a lot of time travelling, cupping and researching lost pieces of information to understand the coffee industry through its culture, history, geography, economy and politics.
+Ethiopia is an extraordinary and complex origin, probably the most complex.
+It is also a diverse and dispersed workplace.
+One must invest a lot of time in travel, cuppings and research, to collect lost bits of information and try to understand its coffee industry, through its culture, history, geography, economy and politics.

-Coffee is so important for Ethiopia, that by itself supports the trade balance of a country of more than 100 million people.
-It is the main source of foreign currency income, reaching record sales of USD 882 million in 2017.
-In addition, it is estimated that the livelihood of 15 million people depend directly on coffee production.
+Coffee is so important to Ethiopia that it alone supports the Trade Balance of a country with more than 100 million inhabitants.
+It is the main source of foreign currency income, reaching record sales of USD 917 million in 2018.
+In addition, it is estimated that 15 million people depend directly on coffee production to survive.

-Since Ethiopian economy highly reliant on imports, its Trade Balance is permanently negative, this means there is a constant deficit of dollars or strong currencies in the public and private reserves.
-For this reason, there are many non-coffee related players involved in coffee exports, and so many others wanting to join.
-Approximately 40% of the export revenues are lost in the hands of unnecessary intermediaries or middle man, during the production and logistics processes.
+Since Ethiopia's economy is highly dependent on imports, its trade balance is permanently negative, this means that there is a constant deficit of dollars in the fiscal and private coffers.
+For this reason, there are many actors not related to the coffee industry involved in it, and many others wanting to join.
+Approximately 40% of the export price is lost in the hands of unnecessary intermediaries, in the production and logistics process.

-Since 2017, the coffee industry in Ethiopia has allowed the direct sales to importers by washing stations.
-Before, everything has to be marketed through the Ethiopia Commodity Exchange (ECX).
-The ECX is an equivalent to the Nairobi Coffee Exchange, but inefficient and poorly organized; where lots are mixed in large production areas, and therefore, traceability and quality are usually lost or degraded.
+Since 2017, the coffee industry in Ethiopia has allowed direct sales to importers through washing stations.
+Before, everything had to be traded through the Ethiopia Commodity Exchange (ECX).
+The ECX is equivalent to the Nairobi Coffee Exchange, but inefficient and poorly organized; where batches are mixed across large production areas and therefore traceability and quality are generally lost or degraded.

-About 90% of Ethiopian coffee is produced by small holder farmers, who deliver their cherries to the washing stations that are located closest to their farms.
-These washing stations are grouped into Cooperatives, where through a board of directors they elect their representatives.
-And the cooperatives are grouped into unions, which function as an "umbrella" organization, providing assistance for the cooperatives, washing stations and farmers, in the most important areas of: marketing, cultivation and production, financing, processing, logistics and exports.
+90% of Ethiopian coffee is produced by small coffee growers, who deliver their cherries to the washing stations closest to their farms.
+These washing stations are organized in two ways, either they are bought by private agents or they are grouped in cooperatives.
+The private agents are exporters and the cooperatives are again grouped in Unions, which function as an “umbrella” organization, providing support in important areas of marketing, production, financing and logistical support.

-We have decided to work only with Unions of Cooperatives, and not with exporters through the ECX.
-This means that we have access to first-hand information when cupping and selecting lots, more transparency regarding the costs and finance of the Union, more traceability, less unnecessary intermediaries and greater socioeconomic impact for the small holder farmer.
+At Kilimanjaro Specialty Coffees we work only with Cooperative Unions, and not with private agents.
+This means that we have access to first-hand information when cupping and selecting lots, transparency regarding the costs and finances of the Union, more traceability, fewer unnecessary intermediaries and we generate a greater socioeconomic impact for the coffee grower and their communities.

 VARIETIES AND HEIRLOOM